Golden Triangle Logistics Park CGI

 For the broader speculative typology context, see warehouse and logistics CGI.

 A build-to-suit logistics programme runs through feasibility, planning, pre-let, investor review, and launch.
-The CGI deliverables shift in scope and audience at each stage, but the underlying 3D model carries forward, so geometry approved at planning is the same geometry rendered for pre-let and occupier review.
+The CGI deliverables shift in scope and audience at each stage, but the 3D model carries forward, so geometry approved at planning is the same geometry rendered for pre-let and occupier review.

 | Stage | Primary audience | CGI deliverables |